 Comprehensive substance abuse assessments analyze an inmate's need for treatment services.
 This measure, when considered along with risk and need data, ensures that treatment slots are being used appropriately for those in need.
-The figures below represent the total number of inmates who had an initial assessment, refused services at initial assessment, were admitted into the substance abuse program, discharged from the substance abuse program, completed Levels 1 and 2 of treatment, were discharged prior to completing the program (e.g. drop out, released), and were referred to treatment services upon release.
+The figures below represent the total number of inmates who received an initial assessment, refused services at the initial assessment, were admitted to the substance abuse program, were discharged from the program, completed Levels 1 and 2 of treatment, were discharged prior to completing the program (e.g., dropped out or were released), and/or were referred to treatment services upon release.

-Frequency: Annual Reporting Period: State Fiscal Year
+Frequen Frequency: Annual Reporting Period: State Fiscal Year

-2021 2022 2023 2024 2025
+2022 2023 2024 2025 2026

-Target 1,571 1,499 1,499 1,533 1,526
+Target 1,499 1,499 1,533 1,526 1,397

-Actual 1,174 1,516 1,387
+Actual 1,516 1,387 1,270